 What are some Lebanese spices and seasonings?
 Some of these distinguishable flavours are za’atar, pine nuts, black olives, sumac, pomegranate molasses and many others.

-What is the national dish of Lebanon?
+What’s the national dish of Lebanon?
+The national dish of Lebanon is Kibbe or Kibbeh.
 Kibbeh is a sort of meatball made of minced lamb and bulgur wheat with parsley, lemon juice, mint, onion and garlic.
 It can be served raw as in a tartare it is also baked in a football shape and served cooked.

 Are Lebanese recipes vegan or vegetarian?
 Many Lebanese food traditions involve meatless meals because people could not afford to buy meat.
 They used other ingredients to add flavour and protein to their recipes.